27410/group-assignment-2021-Group-69420-lycopene-production-in-S.cerevisiae/README.md

 A summary of what we achieved in this project:

-1. Performed media optimization that improved….
+1. Performed media optimization that improve
 2. Computed gene knockout strategies improved...
 3. Computed gene upregulation strategies improved…